-When we do factor correction based on synthesis or the method adopted in this study, we need to consider uncertainty of measurement and within-cruise variability (= variability of measurements among several stations within a 250-km radius) that might cause the correction factors to be uncertain.
+When we apply the method adopted in this study, we need to consider uncertainties of measurements and within-cruise 20 variability (= variability of measurements among several stations within a 250-km radius) that might cause the correction factors to be uncertain.
 The uncertainties of the correction factors were estimated in terms of the CV of the integrated values within crossovers as a first step in estimation of correction factors.
-Key cruises included twothirds of the 243 crossover points (Figs. 1-4).
+Key cruises included two-thirds of the 243 crossover points (Figs. 1-4).
 To estimate correction factors at the remaining crossover points, correction factor estimations were done progressively.
-Based on the wider coverage by the cruises in category 2, those cruises were used as secondary key cruises after correction factors were applied to the integrated values with uncertainty.
+Based on the wider coverage by the cruises in category 2, those cruises were used as secondary key cruises after correction factors and their uncertainties were applied to the integrated values.
 Factors for cruises in categories 3-7 were then estimated, with the exception of several crossover stations.
 Supplementary Table 1 shows estimated factors and their uncertainties for all cruises.